marwa-kb/Ft_containers/README.md

 * compare outputs and performance / timing

 ------------------------------------------
-This is the first project I made after learning C++.
+This is the first project I made after learning C++ basics.